apache/spark/docs/sql-distributed-sql-engine-spark-sql-cli.md

     spark-sql> SELECT 1;
     1

-Example of entering interactive mode with escape `;` in comment
+Example of entering interactive mode with escape `;` in comment:

     ./bin/spark-sql
     spark-sql>/* This is a comment contains \\;